 Inside the terminal, all check-in and passenger screening areas are located on the third floor.
 As needs change, this location will give Terminal B the adaptability to accommodate evolving security screening and technology.
 Instead of providing rigid parameters for each of its airline tenants, the ‘common-use’ design allows airlines to move easily within the terminal, expanding or shrinking their footprints within the terminal.

 The design’s phased construction strategy allows the terminal to be built on the highly constrained site with minimal impact to operations, generating significant time and construction cost savings.

-Under a 35-year lease agreement with the Port Authority of New York and New Jersey, LaGuardia Gateway Partners (LGP) will design, build, manage and maintain LaGuardia’s Terminal B. LGP includes Vantage Airport Group, Skanska ID, Meridiam and JLC Infrastructure for development and equity investment; Skanska-Walsh as the design-build joint venture; HOK and WSP USA for architecture and engineering; and Vantage Airport Group for airport operations and management.
+Under a 35-year lease agreement with the Port Authority of New York and New Jersey, LaGuardia Gateway Partners (LGP) will design, build, manage and maintain Terminal B. LGP includes Vantage Airport Group, Skanska, Meridiam, and JLC Infrastructure for development and equity investment.
+Vantage Airport Group leads the redevelopment program and management of Terminal B, with Skanksa-Walsh as the design-build joint venture and HOK and WSP USA providing architecture and engineering.

 Terminal B’s public-private partnership (P3) approach challenged HOK’s engineering team to provide quick solutions as construction began before the design was finished.
 This proved particularly demanding in the design of the 450-foot-long pedestrian bridges that connect the terminal’s main hall to its two airside island concourses.